 I can’t tell you how much I love, I Love Lucy.
 I watch a few episodes every night before I head to bed to wind down.
 Who knew that while I’m laughing that I also learned something new?!

 What about you?
-Have you seen these leadership/life lessons when watching I Love Lucy?
+What other leadership/life lessons have you learned when watching I Love Lucy?

 What other shows have you seen where the characters show great leadership skills?